Level 3 apprenticeship standards (including assessment plans) as designed by Trailblazer groups and approved by Institute for Apprenticeships.

-Learners in Scotland, Wales or Northern Ireland may have achieved a privately-funded Level 3 apprenticeship standard.
+Learners in Scotland, Wales, or Northern Ireland may have achieved a privately-funded Level 3 apprenticeship standard.

-Purpose of framework / Standard
+Purpose of framework/standard

-Standards are being developed with employers at the heart of the design process ensuring that the carefully drafted standards are closely aligned to the needs of business.
+Standards are being developed with employers at the heart of the design process, ensuring the carefully drafted standards are closely aligned to the needs of business.
 As of spring 2017, over 215 employer groups have stepped forward through the Trailblazer programme to develop over 490 new apprenticeship standards.
 158 of these are now ‘approved for delivery’.
 This compares to 4,661 Ofqual regulated qualifications in 597 pathways through existing frameworks.

-The Education and Skills Funding Agency (ESFA) will continue to be responsible for the Register of Apprenticeship Training Providers (RoATP) and maintaining the Register of Apprentice Assessment Organisations (RoAAO), as well as running the National Apprenticeship Service (NAS).
+The Education and Skills Funding Agency (ESFA) will continue to be responsible for the Register of Apprenticeship Training Providers (RoATP), and maintaining the Register of Apprentice Assessment Organisations (RoAAO), as well as running the National Apprenticeship Service (NAS).
 The ESFA will continue to fund the delivery of apprenticeships and traineeships throughout England.

 Ofsted will continue to inspect training providers and sample inspect employers.